mtli/nntime/README.md

 # nntime - Simple Utility for Timing Artificial Neural Networks

+Want to time some of your deep learning code, but find general-purpose profilers hard to work with?
+Then you are here at the right place!

 <p align="center"><img alt="Teaser" src="doc/img/teaser.png" width="600px"></p>

-- Offers an easy way to manually mark and time only relevant code, instead of time every line or function in a general purpose profiler!
+- Offers an easy way to manually mark and time only relevant code
 - Auto exports all timings to a table (CSV file)
-- Timer markers can optionally include semantic call depths (instead actual uninterpretable ones) and the output will be organized by these call depths
+- Timer markers can optionally include semantic call depths (not actual but uninterpretable ones) and the output will be organized by these call depths
 - Works with CPU/GPU
 - Introduces negligible overhead